kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md

 # a31.1   general

-\(a\) This appendix specifies requirements for the preparation of Instructions for Continued Airworthiness as required by §31.82.
+\(a\) This appendix specifies requirements for the preparation of Instructions for Continued Airworthiness as required by [[Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md#§31.82   Instructions for Continued Airworthiness.|§31.82]].

 \(b\) The Instructions for Continued Airworthiness for each balloon must include the Instructions for Continued Airworthiness for all balloon parts required by this chapter and any required information relating to the interface of those parts with the balloon.
 If Instructions for Continued Airworthiness are not supplied by the part manufacturer for a balloon part, the Instructions for Continued Airworthiness for the balloon must include the information essential to the continued airworthiness of the balloon.